 The “Montana Afoot and Afloat” semester offers five independent courses, each worth 3 semester credits, for a total of 15 credits earned for successfully completing the program.

-For colleges and universities on quarter-system calendars, each of the five courses is worth 4.5 quarter-system credits, for a total of 22.5 credits upon successful completion of the program.
+For colleges and universities on quarter-system calendars, each of the five courses is typically worth 4.5 quarter-system credits, for a total of 22.5 credits upon successful completion of the program.

 Montana Afoot and Afloat Course Description